Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 * **Maxar preview**

   1. Select the required Maxar product in the drop-down list on the **Data sources** tab;
-  2. Select your AOI in the Area drop-down list and click on the *Get Metadata*.
+  2. Select your AOI in the Area drop-down list and click on the *Search imagery*.
   3. Double click on the selected image in the search results (or click Preview button) to add it on the map.

 .. important::